-2.What evidence do I have that it might not come true?
+2.What evidence do I have that my fear is false?

-Think about how things might have gone well for other people.
+How have things gone well in the past?
 Am I confusing a thought with a fact?
-Your mind can focus on and believe a lie as easily as something that is true.
+Your mind can focus on and believe a lie as easily as something that’s true.

 4. How does it benefit me to think this way?